AI Use Cases/Construction

 Why Generic Tools Fail

-Generic AIA-compliant HRIS platforms and LinkedIn Recruiter don't understand construction trade hierarchies, certification stacking (OSHA 10/30, confined space, fall protection), or prevailing wage documentation requirements.
+Generic HRIS platforms and LinkedIn Recruiter don't understand construction trade hierarchies, certification stacking (OSHA 10/30, confined space, fall protection), or prevailing wage documentation requirements.
 Resume parsing tools misclassify equipment experience and fail to flag lapsed certifications.
 Construction hiring demands vertical-specific intelligence that off-the-shelf HR software simply doesn't encode.

 The AI Solution